tditiecher/tdev.org/_posts/2011-07-21-installing-juniper-vnc-client-on-a-mac.md

 permalink: /2011/installing-juniper-vnc-client-on-a-mac
 ---

-Connecting to a Juniper VNC server from a Mac doesn’t seem to work out of the box.
+Connecting to a Juniper VNC server from a Mac doesn't seem to work out of the box.
 I tried several things before I got it up and running.

 I believe the instructions on the following pages finally did the trick: